Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge fruitful conversations with F. Foucart, J.~A. Harris, R. Hix, H.~T. Janka, E. Lentz, O.~E.~B. Messer, C.~D. Ott, L.~F. Roberts.
 Computations were performed on the Zwicky cluster at Caltech, which is supported by the Sherman Fairchild Foundation and by NSF award PHY-0960291.
-Computations were also performed on the gpc supercomputer at the SciNet HPC Consortium.
+Computations were also performed on XSEDE which is supported by National Science Foundation grant number ACI-154856 and the gpc supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation under the auspices of Compute Canada; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto \citep{loken:10}.
 An award of computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) program.
 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 Support for this work was provided by NASA through Hubble Fellowship grant \#51344.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555.